MCT-TeamProject-CO2/Documentation/Node-Server/API/v1/auth/oauth2/post.md

 ## Error Response 404

-**Condition** : if no user was found matching this microsoft account
+**Condition** : If no user was found matching the Microsoft account you're trying to sign in.

 **Code** : `404 NOT FOUND`